-The Alvord Memorial Church of Our Saviour Records dates from 1899 to 2003.
-Included are registers of church services, which document church attendance, and parish registers which include lists of communicants, baptisms, confirmations, marriages, and burials.
+The Alvord Memorial Church of Our Saviour Records, 1899 to 2003, includes registers of church services, which document church attendance, and parish registers which include lists of communicants, baptisms, confirmations, marriages, and burials.

 Also included are Sunday School records, correspondence, financial information, a scrapbook, hymnals, a bible, and a certificate of consecration.
 Meeting minutes of the St. James Guild, a women's group, and the Bishop's Committee, which oversaw many decisions made within the church ranging from Sunday School meeting times to building maintenance, are also included.

-Until 1903 St. James was stationed in a rented building and was served by Park River priests.
-However, the Missionary District of North Dakota was given a $4,000 gift from Mrs. Edward J. Brown of New York City to build a memorial church for her parents.
+Until 1903, St. James was located in a rented building and was served by Park River priests.
+However, the Missionary District of North Dakota was given $4,000 by Mrs. Edward J. Brown of New York City to build a memorial church for her parents.
 The mission in Langdon was chosen as the recipient of the gift and construction of the new church building was started later that year.
-The church was consecrated on January 6, 1904, by the bishop of North Dakota, the Rt.
+The church was consecrated January 6, 1904, by the bishop of North Dakota, the Rt.
 Rev. Cameron Mann.
 The name was then changed to the Alvord Memorial Church of Our Saviour.

-By 1913 there were still only twelve communicants listed.
+By 1913, there were still only twelve communicants listed.
 The reason for such slow expansion was the absence of a resident priest.
-From 1913 through the 1950s there was only one resident minister and he only stayed for two years.
+From 1913 through the 1950s, there was only one resident minister and he only stayed for two years.
 The church was mainly served by priests from Park River and Devils Lake.
-By 1963 the church saw considerable growth, having 50 members consisting of 17 families.
-The church was eventually deconsecrated on November 15, 2003, one hundred and five years after the mission initially began.
+By 1963, the church saw considerable growth, having 50 members consisting of 17 families.
+The church was eventually deconsecrated November 15, 2003, one hundred and five years after the mission initially began.